tumble-weed/RAG-case-study/README.md

 I used a Cross Encoder for reranking.
 Cross encoders work on pairs of sentences and output a compatibility score.
 After initial retrieval, I pass the query along with each retrieved chunk through the cross-encoder to score it.
 The chunks are then sorted according to the scores.
 I ued the ***ms-marco-MiniLM-L-6-v2*** cross encoder model which was recommended in forums as a reasonable, lightweight choice.

-I found the retrieved results satisfactory.
-However, to demonstrate a typical reranking scenario, I added a **TinyBERT based Cross-Encoder**, which is a reasonable choice.
-It re-encodes the query with the chunk to rescore the match.
-Finally the retrieved chunks are ranked according this cross-encoder score.

 ## Vector Store & Similarity function

 I relied on **ChromaDb** with standard **cosine similarity**.
 These are reasonable default choices, and I did not find reason to deliberate further on this.